 For example, the USTA helped create the concept of a shorter tennis court, and lower net—to hopefully help make it easier for small kids to learn the game.
 The USTA's player development program, meanwhile, is helping cultivate young players.
 By most accounts, the efforts have been successful at clubs across the country—and will hopefully push young talent to the biggest tennis stage, the US Open.

 It takes a powerful team—and bold, visionary leaders like Adams—to produce the tournament each year.
 "We have a great group at the USTA and everyone plays an important role," Adams says.

-After she completes her tenure at the USTA at the end of this year, Adams says she will continue serving as Executive Director with the Harlem Junior Tennis and Education Program, which empowers children in underserved communities to reach their highest potential through tennis, character building and education.
+After she completes her tenure at the USTA, Adams says she will continue serving as Executive Director with the Harlem Junior Tennis and Education Program, which empowers children in underserved communities to reach their highest potential through tennis, character building and education.
 "I always want to make a difference."

 Photo: USTA/Ned Dishman | A freelance writer for more than 30 years, Roger Sands' work has appeared in the New York Times, the Philadelphia Inquirer, the Pocono Record, Racket Sports Industry, Ski Magazine, U.S. News & World Report and others.